maxxiimo/the-front-end-manifesto/foundation-styles.md

     ============================================================================ */
     @import "compass";
     @import "media_queries";
+    @import "mixins";

 I use Compass and recommend that you do to.
-I also include a base set of media queries.
+I also include a base set of media queries and a blank file to place mixins in.
 It's just a starter set and can be tweaked however you want.

 If you do not plan to use Compass, remove the import.